leandromoreira/digital_video_introduction/README.md

 ## What?
 Why?
 How?

-**What?** It's a software / hardware that compresses or decompresses digital video. **Why?** Market and society demands higher quality videos with limited bandwidth or storage.
+**What?** It's a software / hardware that compresses or decompresses digital video. **Why?** Market and society demands higher quality videos with limited bandwidth or storage, remember when we [calculated the needed bandwidth](#basic-videoimage-terminology) for a 30 frames per second, 24 bits per pixel, resolution of 480x240 video?
+It was **82.944 Mbps** with none compression applied.
 It's the only way to delivery HD/FullHD/4K in TVs and Internet. **How?** We'll take brief look a the major techniques here.

 ## History